 What is the difference between episodic, situational and chronic homelessness?

 The chronically homeless have considerably more complex barriers to housing stability than mainly financial concerns (although they have these as well).
 These are primarily individuals (rather than families), often living with serious and persistent mental illness and/or active substance use.
-New York State defines a person as chronically homeless if he or she has spent a year or more (continuously) on the streets (in parks and/or in subways) or has had four episodes in the last three years of homelessness that add up to 12 or more months without shelter.
+In New York State, a most basic definition of chronic homelessness is if a person has spent a year or more (continuously) on the streets (in parks and/or in subways) or has had four episodes in the last three years of homelessness that add up to 12 or more months without shelter.

 What is the best way to help a homeless person in need?